A Mobile Data-Driven Hierarchical Deep Reinforcement Learning Approach for Real-time Demand-Responsive Railway Rescheduling and Station Overcrowding Mitigation: Problem statement

-In this simulation, we present a sample demand propagation pattern within a station, as shown in Figure \ref{Fig-Demand}a.
-Over a time span of 0-600 minutes, 10 trains depart, resulting in a gradually accumulating passenger demand, depicted by the gray dashed curves.
-The time-variant total in-station demand is represented by the black solid line.
-The figure illustrates that the passenger accumulation process experiences periods of sharp increase (100-200 and 400-500 minutes) as well as periods of slow increase (0-100, 200-400, and 500-600 minutes), due to the uneven distribution of train departure times.
-To simulate the rolling horizon principle, the time span is uniformly divided into six horizons using red dashed lines.
-Assuming that the in-station passengers can be cleared in each horizon, the propagation of the in-station passenger quantity is shown in Figure \ref{Fig-Demand}b.
-At the beginning of each horizon, the demand starts from zero.
-However, due to the varying total demand in each horizon, particularly during sharp-increase hours, the accumulated passenger demand can be higher than at other times.
-The gray dashed horizontal line represents a potential overcrowding threshold, highlighting the risk of overcrowding in the station hall when using a uniformly divided time horizon.
+Figure \ref{Fig-Demand}a is evenly divided by 200 minutes, indicated by the red lines, which is a commonly used approach.
+In order to simulate the capability of fixed-interval approaches, we make an ideal assumption that the in-station demand can be met in every interval.
+Consequently, the propagation of in-station passenger quantities is illustrated in Figure~\ref{Fig-Demand}b.
+At the beginning of each interval, the demand starts from zero, indicating that the demand has been fully met by last interval.
+However, due to the uneven distribution of demand in each interval, the accumulated passenger demand can be higher, particularly during the sharp-increase hours.
+The gray dashed horizontal line represents a potential overcrowding threshold.
+It highlights the risk of overcrowding in the station hall when using the uniform division principle.
 Additionally, if the capacity of the planning horizon is insufficient during peak hours, some passengers may be denied boarding.
-To address this, a demand-responsive strategy is illustrated in Figure \ref{Fig-Demand}c.
+In contrast, a demand-responsive updating principle is illustrated in Figure \ref{Fig-Demand}c.
 This strategy ensures that the in-station demand is cleared whenever the accumulated demand reaches a specific limit, represented by the gray dashed horizontal line in the figure.
 It adjusts the dispatching plan in a flexible manner, considering the passenger demand and in-station crowdedness, enabling the dispatch of a train before reaching the overcrowding threshold.
-By removing the restriction of the time horizon, the in-station demand can be cleared more evenly.
+By removing the restriction of the fixed interval, the in-station demand can be cleared more evenly and strategically.

+In addition, the previous example in Figure~\ref{Fig-TVdemand} illustrates the potential risk of overcrowding when the time interval is too long.
+Shortening the length of interval can address this problem.
+However, with short intervals, the computational time will increase, inducing the waste of computing resource.
+Meanwhile, the granularity of the division relies on the real-time algorithm's processing speed.
+The length of interval could not be less than the solving time of the algorithm.
+Hence, a novel algorithm is needed to handle the dilemma of the time span division.
+This algorithm should be able to monitor in-station conditions in real time and update the rescheduling plan as needed.
+Specifically, it should efficiently conserve computational resources during normal in-station conditions while being capable to generate high-quality rescheduling plans that rival those produced by optimization approaches.